ninishu/location-tracker-example/README.md

 ### Next steps

-Nothing currently prevents a farmer to compute a proof of location with fake GPS data (faking his location).
+Nothing currently prevents a farmer from computing a proof of location with fake GPS data (faking his location).
 Nothing prevents farmers to re-use an old proof either.
 This system isn't secure until we add secure hardware in the farmer's hands and cryptographic signatures.
 This is what we'll want to focus on to build this system in real-life scenario.